v-loves-avocados/black-friday/README.md

 2. No domain knowledge is needed.
 3. It can help discover new insights.
 4. Its algorithmic optimization is available.
-5. The Tensorflow WALS code base is available, making it quite easy to use.
+5. The Tensorflow WALS code base is available, making it quite easy to handle large amount of data.

 ## Hypertuning
 We used Hypertune to tune the following metrics.
 The goal is to minimize the **Root Mean Squared Error (RMSE)**.
 The parameters are set in the config.yaml file.